-Poor men more likely to die from bowel cancerNovember 7th, 2011 in Cancer /
+Poor men more likely to die from bowel cancerNovember 7, 2011 in Medicine & Health / Cancer

 (Medical Xpress) -- Deprived men are more likely to die from bowel cancer than men from the most affluent section of society, new research presented at the NCRI Cancer Conference in Liverpool this week shows.